soham-coder13/first-app/Best Buy Search/readme.txt.txt

-Project: Search for the best prices of your product among the top E-Commerce sites
+Project: Search for the best prices of your product among some of the top E-Commerce sites
-Status: Under Development
+Status: API Development done, UI Development in progress